-The contemporary Ara Pacis Museum is a fascinating sight because it fuses new and old in a truly innovative way.
-The Museum was designed by American architect Richard Meier in 2006 to contain the ancient Ara Pacis, or Altar of Peace, that dates back to 13 BC.
-The intricately decorated Altar of Peace is covered in friezes depicting figures, battles and processions, while the contemporary outer steel and glass structure.
+The contemporary Ara Pacis Museum is a fascinating sight because it fuses old and new in an innovative way.
+The museum was designed by American architect Richard Meier in 2006 to contain the ancient Ara Pacis, or altar of peace, which dates back to 13BCE.
+The intricately decorated altar, covered in friezes depicting figures, battles and processions, is enclosed in a cleverly contrasting contemporary steel and glass structure.

-Rome’s Palace of Justice, the seat of the Supreme Court of Cassation (the highest court of appeals in Italy) is an enormous structure that dominates the banks of the Tiber River in the Prati district.
-It is often referred to as “Il Palazzaccio”, a pejorative name which roughly translates to “Bad Palace”.
-Its large size, ostentatious decorations and lengthy construction period seemed to point to corruption when it was opened in 1911.
-Inspired by Renaissance and Baroque architecture, it remains one of the most impressive buildings in the city.
+Rome’s Palace of Justice, the seat of the Supreme Court of Cassation – the highest court of appeal in Italy – is an enormous building in the Prati district that dominates the banks of the Tiber River.
+It is often referred to as Il Palazzaccio, a pejorative name that roughly translates as “bad palace”.
+Its large size, ostentatious decorations and lengthy construction period seemed to suggest corruption when it was opened in 1911.
+Inspired by Renaissance and baroque architecture, it remains one of the most impressive buildings in the city.

-Often referred to as the “Square Colosseum”, Rome’s Palazzo della Civiltà Italiana is an excellent example of the rationalist architecture that dominated the city during Fascism.
-Built in the neoclassical style, it is located in the city’s southern EUR neighbourhood which was designed to host the 1942 World Fair.
-The event never took place but the buildings pay tribute to this period in the city’s history.
-Today the building is being leased by the Fendi fashion house.
+Often referred to as the Square Colosseum, Rome’s Palazzo della Civiltà Italiana is an excellent example of the Rationalist architecture that dominated the city during Fascism in the early 20th century.
+Built in the neoclassical style, it is located in the city’s southern EUR neighbourhood, which was designed to host the 1942 World’s Fair.
+The event never took place because of the Second World War, but the buildings pay tribute to this period in the city’s history.
+Today the building is leased by the Fendi fashion house.